 A branch is allowed to carry out commercial activities, however the scope of the activities is limited to that of the parent company and the parent company bears all legal liability.
 The use of a branch office is only recommended in highly regulated industries such as banking and finance.

-INS Global has assisted countless enterprises to register their operations all across Asia.
-If you are considering expanding your business or you would like to start a new venture in Vietnam, let our experts help you setup your business in Vietnam today.
+INS Global has assisted over 300 enterprises worldwide to register their operations all across Asia.
+If you are considering expanding your business or you would like to start a new venture in Vietnam, let our experts help you setup your business today.